larammerce/docs/8.x/theme-development/helpers.md

 ![Navbar options](/helpers/Navbardirectory.png)

 The `app_navbar_directories`, `navbar_directories`, `footer_directories`, and the `only_footer_directories` are the functions associated with these features.
-These functions' usages and and how to work with them will be discussed in the following part.
+These functions' usages and how to work with them will be discussed in the following part.
 :::

 #### app_navbar_directories